alexbuzzbee/Open-Runtime/Specifications/Runtime API.md

 Any API-defined non-number types MUST be represented either as RuntimeDatas, or as Objects depending on whether their primary purpose is to have operations performed on them or if they have user code-editable properties.
 For example, an open window would be an Object with methods, but a timestamp would be a RuntimeData.
 If such a type needs to be created by user code but no function is defined by the API itself, a new function MUST be added named `create<PascalCasedTypeName>()`, which returns a default-value instance (e.g, `createWindow()` would return a new default Window object).

 Global variables are represented by adding two new functions to the API: `get_<variableName>()` (the 'getter') and `set_<variableName>(newValue)` (the 'setter').
 The first MUST return the current value, while the second MUST set it to its first argument and returns the previous value.
-An 'ArgumentException' exception MUST be thrown by the setter if no new value is provided.
+A `"BadArgumentException"` exception MUST be thrown by the setter if no new value is provided.

 APIs
 ----